codership/documentation/galeracluster/source/installmariadb.rst

          mariadb-galera-server \
 	 galera

-For RPM-based distributions, instead run this command:
+For RPM-based distributions, execute instead from the command line the following:

 .. code-block:: console